5 Things Incoming Freshman Must Know About Student Loans (Even if Your Parents Are Helping)

-Red flag alert: Some unscrupulous lenders structure loans so that students have little chance of ever repaying them.
-That’s why it’s critical to ensure that you’re working with reputable lenders.
-Check our suggestions for the best banks for private student loans.
+Red flag alert: Some unscrupulous lenders structure loans so students have little chance of ever repaying them.
+It’s critical to ensure you’re working with reputable lenders.
+Check out our suggestions for the best options for private student loans.

 4) Making zero payments until after graduation is a bad idea

 Nearly all lenders offer a payment option that allows you to defer repayment until after graduation.
 This may seem like a great idea — and your parents may encourage you to take it so you can focus on your studies — but in reality, taking this payment option will balloon the size of your debt.

 Here’s why: You'll be getting charged interest from the very second your lender hands over your loan money.
 Interest that doesn’t get paid off each month capitalizes.
 Capitalizing means that unpaid interest gets added to your total loan amount.